mcandre/specs/README.md

 	      System Version: OS X 10.8.2 (12C54)

 All of these tricks are combined together preemtively in `specs` Ruby recipes, so that you don't have to bother looking through `man` pages for version info.

-# BUILTINS

-By default, specs can obtain information for several aspects:

-* Ruby and RubyGems versions
-* Operating System name and version
-* Hardware manufacturer and model name

-If other tools are installed, specs can obtain version information for them as well.

-* Any program with a `--version` flag
-* as
-* gcc
-* g++
-* ld
-* Lua
-* Haskell Platform and consituents (GHC, Cabal)
-* Inkscape
-* Perl
-* Xcode
-...

 # ADDONS